tlacaba/cse15l-lab-reports/lab-report-4-week-7.md

 ![Image](/vimReplaceWord.png)

-* **The function of `n` and `.`:** following the use of `'/'` to search for a pattern, `n` can be used to move your cursor to other occurrences of the last pattern searched.
-Following a contiguous series of edits, `'.'` can be used to repeat the same edits for the current location your cursor is at.
+* **The function of `n` and `.`:** following the use of `/` to search for a pattern, `n` can be used to move your cursor to other occurrences of the last pattern searched.
+Following a contiguous series of edits, `.` can be used to repeat the same edits for the current location your cursor is at.

-* So the series of three `n` and `'.'`'s will move your cursor to each occurrence of "start" and replace it with base.
+* So the series of three `n` and `.`'s will move your cursor to each occurrence of "start" and replace it with base.

 ![Image](/vimNDot1.png)